MODERN COMPUTATIONAL TECHNIQUES - 2020/1

 - To advance skills in different areas of using computers to solve physics problems.

-- To learn advanced algorithms and techniques, such as the FFT algorithm, the use of neural networks, monte carlo techniques, and numerical minimization and optimization.
-To use the FFTW library.
+- To learn advanced algorithms and techniques, such as the use of (fast) fourier transforms, the use of neural networks and machine learning, monte carlo techniques, and numerical minimization and optimization.

 - To visualise the output of these computations

 - to equip students with sufficient familiarity with Maple to solve differential equations with it.